Odisha Assembly adjourned multiple times amid ruckus over

 Senior BJP member Bishnu Sethi alleged that there was a kickback of Rs 3 crore involved in the deposit of Lord Jagannath's funds in Yes Bank.
 Congress member S S Saluja said the chief minister should make a statement in the House to clarify what would be the fate of the funds.

-Meanwhile, sources in BJD said that four party MPs - Prasanna Acharya, Sasmit Patra, Amar Patnaik and Achyut Samanta -- on Wednesday met Union Finance Minister Nirmala Sitharaman in Delhi and sought her immediate intervention for "safe release" of the temple's money in Yes Bank.
+Meanwhile, sources in BJD said that four party MPs - Prasanna Acharya, Sasmit Patra, Amar Patnaik and Achyut Samanta - on Wednesday met Union Finance Minister Nirmala Sitharaman in Delhi and sought her immediate intervention for "safe release" of the temple's money from Yes Bank.
 "We have apprised Nirmala Sitharaman ji of the situation.
-She assured us that the Lord's funds will be taken care of," BJD MP Prasanna Acharya said..
+She has assured us that the Lord's funds will be taken care of," BJD MP Prasanna Acharya said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)